-First off, you need to be warned that this journey is going to be a very long one.
+First off, chronicles of life tenants are about you and you need to be warned that this journey is going to be a very long one.
 And just before you go on with me, I would like to start with a short story of my life.

-This story is a very true one.
-And even if you end up not believing it, please finish it, because we are all tenants to life and every story I would share, even after this one would be strictly inspired by our landlord – Life.
+This story or chronicle is a very true one.
+And even if you end up not believing it, please finish it, because we are all life tenants and every c

 One day, just in one day, I met a man.
 We had met a couple of times before that time, but that day was yet to be a very special day to meet him again, in a different phase of himself.